Tyrn/wei/the-insider-en.typ

 afraid  of these scary answerers that Earthmen always carried with them like handkerchiefs and at every  third  word took  them  out of their pockets and spread open.
-Seeing them always reminded him one  of  the most  popular sect myths  - that demons  took  their souls out  and put them  in these  organic silicon  handkerchiefs or iron boxes and  the demons'  souls felt lonely and blinked on the monitors with multicolored lights.
+Seeing them always reminded him one  of  the most  popular sect myths---that demons  took  their souls out  and put them  in these  organic silicon  handkerchiefs or iron boxes and  the demons'  souls felt lonely and blinked on the monitors with multicolored lights.